The “tokenization” of the eParticipation in public governance: an opportunity to hack democracy

 Benítez-Martínez, F. L., Hurtado Torres, M. V. & Romero-Frías, E. (2019).
 “The “tokenization” of the eParticipation in public governance: an opportunity to hack democracy”.
 En Prieto, J., Kumar Das, A., Ferretti, S., Pinto, A., & Corchado, J. M. “Blockchain and Applications.
 International Congress” (pp. 110-117).
 Springer.

-Currently Distributed Ledger Technologies-DLTs, and especially the Blockchain technology, are an excellent opportunity for public institutions to transform the channels of citizen participation and reinvigorate democratic processes.
-These technologies permit the simplification of processes and make it possible to safely and securely manage the data stored in its records.
-This guarantees the transmission and public transparency of information, and thus leads to the development of a new citizen governance model by using technology such as a BaaS (Blockchain as a Service) platform.
-G-Cloud solutions would facilitate a faster deployment in the cities and provide scalability to foster the creation of Smart Citizens within the philosophy of Open Government.
-The development of an eParticipation model that can configure a tokenizable system of the actions and processes that citizens currently exercise in democratic environments is an opportunity to guarantee greater participation and thus manage more effective local democratic spaces.
-Therefore, a Blockchain solution in eDemocracy platforms is an exciting new opportunity to claim a new pattern of management amongst the agents that participate in the public sphere.
+Currently Distributed Ledger Technologies-DLTs, and especially the Blockchain technology, represent a great opportunity for public institutions to transform the channels of citizen participation and reinvigorate democratic pro-cesses.
+These technologies allow the simplification of processes and provide a strong security management of the data stored in its records, guaranteeing the transmission and public transparency of information .
+Therefore, the possibility of developing a new citizen governance model using this technology as a BaaS (Blockchain as a Service) platform emerges.
+G-Cloud solutions would facilitate a fast deployment in the cities and provide scalability to foster the creation of Smart Citizens within the philosophy of Open Government.
+The development of an eParticipation model that can configure a tokenizable system of the ac-tions and processes that citizens exercise in democratic environments is an op-portunity to guarantee greater participation and thus manage more effective lo-cal democratic spaces.
+Therefore, a Blockchain solution in eDemocracy plat-forms represents a great opportunity to claim a new pattern of management amongst the agents that participate in the public sphere.